The Little Tennessee Greenway

-Current access to the next trail section after Big Bear Park requires Greenway users to cross under one of the two town bridges, go up a ramp and cross the second bridge to reach the opposite side of the river where the trail continues.
+Current access to the next trail section after Big Bear Park requires Greenway users to cross over two town bridges to reach the opposite side of the river where the trail continues.
 Old Airport Trail begins a short way from East Main Street after passing behind East Franklin Shopping Center.
 North Carolina DOT will begin construction of a new replacement bridge later this year and this will allow walkers to pass under both bridges, come up on the south side of East Main and cross the bridge, without having to cross any lanes of traffic.